Table of contents: Front towing eye ↓ Rear towing eye ↓ Towing for the purpose of starting… ↓ Towing a four-wheel drive vehicle… ↓

 Front towing eye

-The front towing eye is mounted only when necessary.
+The front towing eye is only installed when necessary.

-On the right side under the front bumper there is a thread for screwing in the towing eye.
-The thread is located under the air grille.
+On the right side, under the front bumper, there is a thread for screwing in a towing eye.
+The thread is located under the air duct grille.

-- Insert a screwdriver into the groove and press it towards the center of the vehicle.
-At the same time, pull forward and remove the grid.
+- Insert the screwdriver into the slot and push it towards the center of the car.
+At the same time, pull forward and remove the grille.

 - Remove the towing eye from the trunk.

-- Screw the towing eye into the threaded connection as far as it will go.
+- Screw the towing eye into the threaded connection until it stops.

-After use, unscrew the towing eyelet and store it in the tool kit.
+After use, unscrew the towing eye and store it in the tool kit.
 The towing eye must always be in the vehicle.

-When installing the air grille, make sure that the projections of the grille first fit into the grooves on the vehicle specially provided for this purpose.
-In conclusion, firmly press the grate.
+When installing the air duct grille, make sure that the grille's projections first fit into the specially provided grooves on the vehicle.
+Finally, press the grille firmly.

 Rear towing eye